Munaaf786/CoWINDashboard/README.md

 #### Description:

-Returns a response containing the list of Products
+Returns a response with vaccination statistics

-#### Success Response
+#### Success Response:

 ```json
 {